bbauska/HTML5-Basics/README.md

     <b><a href="#toc">↥ back to top</a></b>
 </div>

-#### Q. What is accessibility & ARIA role means in a web application?
+<h3>Q. What is accessibility & ARIA role means in a web application?</h3>

 The **Accessible Rich Internet Applications (ARIA)** Suite, defines a way to make Web content and Web applications more accessible to people with disabilities.
 It especially